The Disciples Called

 Fishers of Men (Matthew 4:18-22; Mark 1:16-20; Luke 5:1-11)

 It is apparent that the disciples did not follow Jesus constantly while he was touring Galilee.
-While Matthew and Mark records the calling of the first four apostles, only Luke tells us the events that lead up to the calling.
+While Matthew and Mark record the calling of the first four apostles, only Luke tells us the events that lead up to the calling.

 A large crowd followed Jesus to hear his teachings as he walked along the shore of the Sea of Galilee, which is also known as Gennesaret or Chinnereth and Tiberias.
 Seeing two empty boats, he found Simon Peter and his brother Andrew nearby, washing their nets after a night of fishing.